nunomourinho/forensicVmAutopsyUserManual/docs/user/start_vm.rst

 There are three different ways to start the forensic virtual machine (forensicVM).
 These methods provide flexibility depending on your access level and location within the system interface:

-1) Start ForensicVM in the Main :term:`Plugin Interface`
+1) Start ForensicVM in the Main Plugin Interface
 -------------------------------------------------

 To initiate the forensicVM from the main plugin interface, follow these simple steps: